House of Vasa

-The House of Vasa or Wasa (Note: Vasaätten; Vaasa-suku; Wazowie; Vazos.) was a royal house that was founded in 1523 in Sweden.
+The House of Vasa (Note: Vasaätten; Vaasa-suku; Wazowie; Vazos.) was a royal house that was founded in 1523 in Sweden.
 Its members ruled the Kingdom of Sweden from 1523 to 1654 and the Polish–Lithuanian Commonwealth from 1587 to 1668.
 Its agnatic line became extinct with the death of King John II Casimir Vasa in 1672.

-The Vasa dynasty descended from a 14th-century Swedish noble family, tracing agnatic kinship to Nils Kettilsson (Vasa), the fogde of Tre Kronor Castle in Stockholm.
+The Vasa dynasty descended from a 14th-century Swedish noble family, tracing agnatic kinship to Nils Kettilsson, the fogde of Tre Kronor Castle in Stockholm.
 Several members held high offices during the 15th century.
 In 1523, after the Stockholm bloodbath and the abolition of the Kalmar Union, Gustav Eriksson (Vasa) became King Gustav I of Sweden and the royal house was founded.
 His reign is sometimes referred to as the beginning of the modern Swedish state, which included the King's break with the Catholic Church during the Protestant Reformation and the foundation of the Church of Sweden.

 However, his eldest son and successor Erik XIV of Sweden was overthrown by Gustav's younger son, King John III of Sweden.
 John III married a Catholic Polish-Lithuanian princess, Catherine Jagiellon, leading to the House of Vasa becoming rulers of Polish–Lithuanian Commonwealth.

 Their Catholic son Sigismund III Vasa, then ruler of a short-lived Polish–Swedish union, was usurped in 1599 by John's Protestant brother King Charles IX of Sweden in the War against Sigismund.
 The dynasty was then split into a Protestant Swedish branch and a Catholic Polish-Lithuanian one, which contended for crowns in subsequent wars.

 The involvement of the famous Protestant general and King Gustavus Adolphus of Sweden in the Thirty Years' War gave rise to the saying that he was the incarnation of "the Lion of the Midnight" (Der Löwe von Mitternacht).
 Yet, notably, his daughter and heiress Queen Christina of Sweden (1632–1654) abdicated in 1654 after converting to Catholicism, and emigrated to Rome, where she was hosted by the Papacy.
 In the Commonwealth, John II Casimir Vasa abdicated in 1668.
 With his death, the royal House of Vasa became extinct in 1672, though the current King of Sweden, Carl XVI Gustaf, is descended from Gustav I through his paternal great-grandmother, Victoria of Baden, a descendant of Gustav I's great-great-grandson Adolphus Frederick II, Duke of Mecklenburg-Strelitz.